jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

     begin
         // Perform addition and return the result
         // The function returns the sum of 'a' and 'b', where {carry, sum} is a 5-bit number
-        // 'a' and 'b' are zero-extended to 5 bits before adding to ensure correct carry out add_two_values = a + b;
+        // 'a' and 'b' are zero-extended to 5 bits before adding to ensure correct carryout add_two_values = a + b;
     end
 endfunction